Replacing missing or extracted teeth

 High surgical skills are required when placing fixtures to make sure they are placed in the exact location within the boney ridge.
 Ideally, appropriate scans of the jawbone are taken and evaluated for jawbone quality and quantity by both the surgeon and restorative dentist teammates.
 Together, they will determine the ideal type and size of implant/s and the exact placement location/s.
 The prosthodontist or trained general dentist will then often make a guide for the surgeon to help ensure the proper placement of the fixture/s.
 When a tooth is lost and not replaced in a timely way, it is possible that the proximal teeth will drift into the open space.
 Due to the realities of life, treatment delays happen and commonly the space available is found to be too small for a normal sized fixture.
 In this scenario, the patient has a choice of either reopening the space with orthodontic treatment or having bridgework done to fill the space.
 Depending on the circumstances of prior treatment, there may not be a sufficient amount of jawbone volume at the desired location either.
 Gum and bone grafts are frequently done months prior to fixture placement to create the ideal circumstances.
 Success rates for quality full protocol implant restoration is very high, in the 96% rate for the upper jaw and 98% for the lower jaw.

 Some prosthodontic-surgical teams will compromise standard and accepted treatment protocols to shorten treatment.
 Too good to be true treatment speeds usually are too good to be true.
-In an effort to shorten treatment time, many stronger and higher quality treatment solutions may be ignored.
-Outcomes can be compromised esthetically and success rates ARE substantially lower.
+In an effort to shorten treatment time, many stronger, more aesthetic, and higher quality treatment solutions may be ignored.
+Overall quality of life outcomes can be compromised and success rates ARE substantially lower.

 How dental implants work